ass106/Throun-hugbunadar-8D/user-stories/astradur.md

 7. As a user, I would like to be able to search by attractions.
 Because there are specific places I want to see.
 8. As a webmaster, I want to be able to add/remove tour listings in case they are discontinued.
 9. As a tour provider, I want to be able to set the availabilities manually.
 In case we have to make reservations without booking.
 10. As a tour provider, I want to receive payment straight away.
+Because I would like to be paid beforehand.
 11. As a user, I want to be able to pay for my tours straight away.
+Because I would like to pay beforehand.
 12. As a user, I want to receive my tour ticket via email or print out straight away.
+Because I want to have all of my trip details ready.